 - Going to take a break?
 Get to know your gear so you can operate in the dark while cooking food, opening your tent/bivy, find stuff in your dry bags, etc.

 - Hydration and fuel – Test your systems so you have a seamless method of staying healthy during the race.

 - What are the operating hours of re-fueling locations for water and food?

 - What are the after hours regulations for landing at established campsites such as State Parks, county parks and WWTA.org sites.?

 - Think about clothing layering between day and night.
-In 2018, the night temp was in the 40’s.
+In May 2018, during the Seventy48 race, the night temp was in the 40’s.